 - A1.
-Study ID Number: - A2.
-Visit Number: The visit number is pre-coded for Form 06, which will always be Visit BASE.
-This Data Form is to be completed at the baseline visit. - A3.
+Study ID Number: Affix the patient ID label in the spaces provided in the A1 field and on each page of the form in the upper right-hand corner of the page.
+As always, avoid handwriting ID numbers. - A2.
+Visit Number: Circle the correct visit code for the event.
+If this Data Form is being completed as part of a scheduled UITN study visit, circle the correct visit code.
+If it is being completed solely because of a treatment failure, circle FAIL. - A3.
 Date Form Completed: Enter the date that the form is completed.
 This date should be the date when all post-weight measures have been recorded and the Voiding Diary data has been abstracted.
 All dates must be in the format of mm/dd/yyyy. - A4.
-Is this a repeat measure?: These measures may be repeated for various reasons.
-If more than 6 months transpires between completion of these measures and the planned date of surgery, the measures must be repeated.
-A measure may also be repeated if a previously completed measurement was invalid.
-Circle code yes (1) or no (2) and follow the skip pattern on the Data Form. - A4: Reason for repeat measure: Indicate the reason the measure is being repeated.
-Circle code 1 if measures completed earlier have expired; circle code 2 if measures completed earlier were invalid.
+Is this a repeat measure?: These measures may be repeated if a previously completed measurement was invalid.
+Circle code yes (1) or no (2).